-Silje Sønsterudbråten, adviser
+Silje Sønsterudbråten, senior adviser

 Silje holds an interdisciplinary M.Phil in Peace and Conflict studies from the University of Oslo.
 She came to the NPM from the independent social science research foundation Fafo where she has worked as a researcher for 7 years.
 She has broad qualitative research expertise and experience with field work and interviews with vulnerable groups.
 Her previous work experience also includes working as a political advisor at the Norwegian parliament.

 Mari Dahl Schlanbusch recently joined the National Preventive Mechanism in a temporary position.
 She is a social scientist with a bachelor’s degree in international studies and a master’s degree in human rights.

 She has previously worked on issues relating to discrimination for the International Labour Organization’s offices in Geneva and Beirut.
 She has also previously worked as a consultant to the Department of UN Affairs in the Norwegian Ministry of Foreign Affairs.

 Pia Kristin Lande, senior adviser